Five things you should know beforehand to enjoy the climb for those visiting Mount Takao for the first time:

 - Course time Cable car: Approximately 1 hour walk from getting off at Takaosan Station to the summit Without taking the cable car: Ascent - approximately 1 hour 40 minutes Descent - approximately 1 hour 20 minutes

-Halfway up the mountain, you will find Yakuo-in Temple, which we have been told about in our guidebook.
+Halfway up the mountain, you will find Yakuoin Temple, which has been mentioned in the audio guide.
 As you step into the temple grounds, you will see Tengu appearing everywhere, creating a sacred atmosphere.

-When I arrived at the main hall of Yakuo-in Temple, I pressed the play button on the guide.
-As the sound of a conch horn rang out, I heard the following voice from the guide:
+When you arrive at the main hall of Yakuoin Temple, press the play button on the audio guide.
+When you hear the sound of a conch horn, you will hear a voice from the guide.

 ============

-Even today, goma rituals are performed several times a day inside the hall.
-Goma is a prayer ritual using fire.
-Fire symbolizes the wisdom of the Buddha, and is said to burn away our earthly desires and delusions, and deliver our wishes to the Buddha.
+Even today, the Goma ritual is performed several times a day inside the hall.
+Goma is a prayer ritual using fire, which symbolizes the wisdom of the Buddha, and is said to burn away our earthly desires and delusions, and deliver our wishes to the Buddha.

 ============

-If you're lucky, you can hear the sounds of the goma ritual even from outside the main hall.
-The sounds of sutra chanting, conch shells, and drums—even through the doors—you can almost feel the air shaking slightly.
+If you're lucky, you can hear the sounds of the Goma ritual even from outside the main hall.
+You can almost feel the air shaking slightly from the sounds of sutra chanting, conch shells, and drums.

-In addition to audio guides that cover the entire mountain, Mount Takao also offers special guides that introduce the Yakuoin Goma Training.
+In addition to audio guides that cover the entire mountain, Mount Takao also offers special guides that introduce the Yakuoin Goma ritual.

-The guide for the goma ritual will be there to help first-time visitors understand how to take in the moment.
+The audio guide for the Goma ritual will help first-time visitors understand how to take in the moment.
 It's okay if you don't know the proper etiquette.
-The guide will carefully convey the scene of the goma ritual through sound and words.
+The guide will carefully convey the scene of the Goma ritual through sound and words.

 - Goma fee: from 3,000 yen